Skip to main content

 Geology

-Despite its name, the Caldera de Taburiente isn't actually a volcanic crater but rather an enormous erosion crater spanning 8 kilometers in diameter and up to 2,000 meters deep.
-Formed over millions of years through a combination of erosion, landslides, and volcanic activity, its distinctive horseshoe shape was created when the western wall collapsed into the sea.
-The area features dramatic basalt formations, deep ravines, and the iconic Roque de Los Muchachos peak at 2,426 meters.
+Despite its name, the Caldera de Taburiente is not actually a volcanic crater but rather an enormous erosion caldera spanning approximately 10 kilometres in diameter and up to 2,000 metres deep.
+[1] Formed over millions of years through a combination of erosion, landslides, and volcanic activity, its distinctive horseshoe shape was created when the northern shield volcano's southwestern flank collapsed in a massive debris avalanche approximately 525,000 years ago, with subsequent erosion enlarging the resulting valley.
+The area features dramatic basalt formations, deep ravines, and the iconic Roque de los Muchachos peak at 2,426 metres.
 Ancient pillow lavas and other volcanic structures reveal the area's complex geological history.
+In 2022 the IUGS designated Taburiente as a Geological Heritage Site, recognising its significance to volcanology and geology.

 Climate And Weather